Hardware Setup

 # Speakers

-In the Settings → Devices → Audio section, select the speaker under Output.
+In the Settings → Devices → Audio section, select a speaker under Speakers.

-You can select the HDMI Out output device, which will allow audio to be played through the built-in speakers of the connected video output device (monitor or TV).
+You can select the output device HDMI Out, allowing sound to be output to the built-in speakers of the connected video output device (monitor or TV).

-To test sound playback, click Start Test.
-If the equipment is connected successfully, you should hear a short musical piece.
+To test sound playback, click Start test.
+If the equipment is connected successfully, you should hear a short musical clip.

 # Tablet

-In some configurations, TrueConf Group provides a desktop tablet.
-The device comes with pre-installed software and is usually already configured and connects automatically.
-In cases such as tablet replacement, additional actions may be required to link the tablet to the terminal.
+In certain configurations, a desktop tablet is provided with TrueConf Group.
+The device comes with pre-installed software and is usually already set up for automatic connection.
+In situations such as tablet replacement, additional steps may be required to link the tablet to the terminal.

 To connect a tablet:

-1. Connect the tablet to a power source using the included PoE injector, then connect it to the terminal using the USB–RJ-45 adapter.
+1. Connect the tablet to the power supply using the included PoE injector, then use the USB–RJ-45 adapter to connect it to the terminal.
 A detailed connection diagram is provided here.

 3. When connecting the tablet for the first time, you need to enter the code displayed on the terminal screen.